Painkiller Addiction Facts and Statistics

 • Even when used as prescribed, painkillers are addicting.
 Physical dependence can develop in as little as two weeks of taking the prescribed amount.

-• Prescription painkillers account for three out of four prescription drug overdose.
+• Prescription painkillers account for three out of four prescription drug overdoses.
 In fact, as of 2009, prescription drugs caused more deaths than automobile accidents.

 • Painkillers kill more people than cocaine and heroin combined.